inercaso/flfa-labs/6-parser-ast-build/report-files/lab6-report.md

 ```

 #### 2. AST Node Structure
-The base `ASTNode` class and its subclasses form the hierarchical structure of our AST:
+The base `ASTNode` class and its subclasses form the hierarchical structure of our AST.
+This implementation follows the Composite design pattern, where each node can contain child nodes, creating a tree structure that represents the musical composition.
+The base class provides common functionality that all node types inherit, including maintaining a reference to its parent for bidirectional traversal.
+The `add_child` method ensures proper parent-child relationships, while the `is_last_child` method plays a crucial role in tree visualization.
+Each node can store additional data through its optional value field, and type hints ensure type safety throughout the implementation.

 ```python
 class ASTNode: